catamphetamine/react-pages/README.md

 See [webapp](https://github.com/halt-hammerzeit/webapp) and [webpack-react-redux-isomorphic-render-example](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as references.

-This library can also be used for simple `React + React-router` rendering, without using `Redux`.

 The following usage example is for `React + React-router + Redux` setup.

 Create your webpage rendering server